Best Overall: MYKUJA PGM Two-Way Chipper

 Chippers place the ball on a low, shallow arc that helps the ball reach the green quickly to encourage forward roll to the cup.

 In contrast, wedges can be used with an open face that allows golfers to slide underneath the golf ball at impact to pop up the golf ball to clear hazards and bunkers.
 This shot height also creates a backspin for shot-stopping power on the greens for better short game control.

 How to Choose the Best Golf Chipper

-All chippers must use the grip that you would routinely find on an iron to be legal.
-Since golfers aren’t getting the advantage of a flat putter grip, and instead are using the rounded grip, their hand orientation is important to stabilize the club.
+All chippers must use the grip you would routinely find on an iron to be legal.
+Since golfers aren’t getting the advantage of a flat putter grip and instead are using the rounded grip, their hand orientation is essential to stabilize the club.

-Most golfers like to use a putting grip with their chipper when hitting the ball from shorter distances to the cup.
-On longer shots, a regular hand orientation, such as an interlocked or overlapping hand orientation, will provide the most consistency and strength.
+Most golfers use a putting grip with their chipper when hitting the ball from shorter distances to the cup.
+A regular hand orientation, such as an interlocked or overlapping hand orientation, will provide the most consistency and strength on longer shots.

 The loft of a chipper runs anywhere from 30-37 degrees.
 This loft range is equivalent to a 7-iron or 8-iron.
 Most amateurs use these two irons when chipping off the green due to the low shot height and ability to create forward roll.

 So manufacturers shaped their chippers in a similar mold with a loft that replicates the experience of chipping with a 7-or 8-iron.

 Since chippers typically attempt to replicate the look and feel of iron, most chippers have a stainless steel shaft.
 The chipper needs to provide a sturdy feel throughout the swing, and the stability of stainless steel is the best type of shaft to achieve this feeling.